-The Council on Environmental Quality (CEQ) regulations (40 Code of Federal Regulations 1502.14[d]) require an EIS to evaluate the No Action Alternative.
+The CEQ regulations (40 Code of Federal Regulations 1502.14[d]) require an EIS to evaluate the No Action Alternative.
 The No Action Alternative provides a benchmark that typically enables decision makers to compare the magnitude of potential environmental effects of the proposed alternatives with conditions in the affected environment.